vene/vene.github.io/content/blog/a-look-at-romanian-verbs-with-scikits-learn.md

 Title: A look at Romanian verbs with scikits-learn
 Date: 2011-04-14 01:40
 Author: vene
-Category: nlp, scikit-learn
+Category: nlp
-Tags: alternations, computational linguistics, infinitives, pca, principal components analysis
+Tags: alternations, computational linguistics, infinitives, pca, principal components analysis, nlp, scikit-learn
 Slug: a-look-at-romanian-verbs-with-scikits-learn

 One of the problems we tackled here at my university is one as old as